Outlander0/pythonclass/README.md

-# Python project For CS100
+# Python Project For CS100